levilansing/Observer.js/README.md

 $.observer.listenForEvents(this, {
 	eventName: function(arg1, arg2, ...) {
 		// handle a named event
-		// return false from any listener to stop other others from receiving the event },
+		// return true from any listener to stop other others from receiving the event },
 	onSomeHREFClick: function(event, element) {
 		// handle the click event for a <a href="#someHREF"></a>